supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Select **Apply**.

-    **Note:** It could take a couple of minute for the indicator to appear.
+    **Note:** It could take a couple of minutes for the indicator to appear.

 1. Select the **Logs** option in the General area.
 You may need to disable the "Always show queries" option and close the *Queries* window to get run the statements.